H.I.V.E. (series): Aftershock

 The former members of the G.L.O.V.E. council, angry at Nero's decision to replace them, join the Disciples in the Hunt (a plot to sabotage the H.I.V.E. training program).
 Nero does not know this, and has underestimated his opponents' cunning and resources.
-Chief Dekker, H.I.V.E.'s new chief of security, is a member of the Disciples who threatens to have Laura's family killed if she does not help him.
-Laura persuades Otto and the others to help her find the location of the Hunt.
+Chief Dekker, H.I.V.E.'s new chief of security, is a member of the Disciples who revealed to be the one that threatened Laura to have her family killed if she does not help him.
+Otto and Laura had a plan together to steal the exam questions for their finals in their year.
+Together along with their friends and two new friends: Penny and Tom (Otto's friends back from St. Sebastian) that joined H.I.V.E mid-year.